Air rage: Chinese screaming mad over delays

 “As a pilot, I want to fly as soon as possible too because I don’t get paid when I‘m on the ground.
 The airlines don’t like delays either since they want to use their aircraft as many times as possible,” said Zhang.

 “No one likes delays.
-But this is all because of the narrow air space.” ($1 = 6.2253 Chinese yuan) (Additional reporting by Shanghai newsroom; Editing by Jeremy Laurence)
+But this is all because of the narrow air space.”
+(Additional reporting by Shanghai newsroom; Editing by Jeremy Laurence)